Professor Martha Young-Scholten

 Syntactic symmetry, Denise Brown (Durham 1996)

-Introduction to SLA(semester 1)
+Introduction to language Acquisition (semester 1) SEL2086

-Introduction to Language Acquisition (semester 1)
+Introduction to Second Language Acquisition (semester 1) SEL8643

-Phonology in Second Language Acquisition (semester 2)
+Phonology in Second Language Acquisition (semester 2) SEL8338

-Rather than focus solely on the now considerable research on L2 phonology, a means of navigation through and around the edges of this body of work is offered.
+Rather than solely focus solely on the now considerable research on L2 phonology, a means of navigation through and around the edges of this body of work is also offered.
 In part I, we concentrate on acquisition of a second phonology but also consider various possible influences on route and end state.
 In part 2, we consider how phonology can explain variation in the acquisition of morphosyntax.